 Antichrist and the nations of the wicked will tremble with the fear of God.
 The light radiating from the resurrected saints will be as that which came from the garments of the Lord Jesus on the Mount of Transfiguration.
 Then Christ will call up His legions to Himself.
 Where the body of the slain Lamb is, there the “eagles” (those who live by His body and blood) will be gathered together.

 Christ and His army will descend from the clouds until the Lord Jesus is standing on the spot from which He ascended.
 This event will mark the beginning of the judgment of the wicked at the hands of the saints of God.

-The earth shall quake before them; the heavens shall tremble: the sun and the moon shall be dark, and the stars shall withdraw their shining: (Joel 2:10)
+The earth quakes before them, the heavens tremble; the sun and moon grow dark, and the stars diminish their brightness.
+(Joel 2:10)

 These are the historic signs of Christ’s return (Matthew 24:29).

 The LORD gives voice before His army, for His camp is very great; for strong is the One who executes His word.
 For the day of the LORD is great and very terrible; who can endure it?
 (Joel 2:11)